radical-group/AbdullahGhani/Weekly_Reports/week_3.md

 **What I have been working on:**

-Setting up radical pilot on Amarel with Andre via issues.
+Setting up radical pilot on Amarel with Andre via issues: https://github.com/radical-cybertools/radical.pilot/issues/2079

 Had problems with allocating more than one node on stampede2.
 It was fixed with the new hotfix.